manvalls/shard-lock/README.md

     });
 ```

-The ShardLock constructor accepts all options supported by [zookeeper](https://www.npmjs.com/package/zookeeper), used for establishing the connection, plus a protocol-specific option:
+The ShardLock constructor accepts all options supported by [zookeeper](https://www.npmjs.com/package/zookeeper), used for establishing the connection, plus the following protocol-specific options:

 - `wait_time`: the number of milliseconds to wait before acquiring the lock, 500 by default
+- `init_timeout`: the number of milliseconds to wait before giving up while trying to connect to ZooKeeper

 ## shardLock.close( )